Spanish Bolo Bayonets

 And Worsdale was right, of course–if one is fencing with a foil, or reaching past your co-conspirator to puncture Francisco Pizarro’s neck with the tip of your rapier.

 But when using an axe or a bolo or a khukuri directly on a coconut or an enemy’s head / neck, it would best be described as a chop.
 The chop might be followed by a drawing slash, but the slash is an add-on, a nuance, not the main coup.
-A chop with a bolo was every bit as lethal as a thrust–as many Spaniards (and later Americans, and Japanese) in the Philippines found out the hard way.
+A chop with a bolo was every bit as lethal as a thrust–as many Spaniards (and later Americans, and then Japanese) in the Philippines found out the hard way.

 So respected were the Filipino bolos, that the Spaniards copied the idea and carried it throughout their empire.
 The bolo remained, even as the Spanish withdrew from the PI and Latin America.
 Pancho Villa was said to carry a bolo.

-The kopis
+The Greek kopis

 The concept of a broad, single edged, leaf shaped blade with a forward curve to the point, the spine on the outside of the curve, and the cutting edge on the inside, is far from new.
 The ancient Greeks called it a kopis (Burton, Book of the Sword, p.
 236).
 The Etruscan (pre-Roman) civilization of the north central Italian peninsula had similar weapons 700+ years before Jesus of Nazareth gave his Sermon on the Mount.